tompidev/booty-dark-admin-theme/README.md

 # Booty Dark Admin (Admin theme)
 ### What is Booty Dark Admin?

-Booty Dark Admin is an Admin Theme for Bludit flat file CMS.
+Booty Dark Admin is an Admin Theme for [Bludit Flat-file CMS](https://www.bludit.com/).

 Booty Dark Admin allows you to change individual elements of the admin sidebar and the Right Main pane.

 There is also an add-on plugin to help you to change individual elements of your new admin theme.
 This plugin is not necessary but recommended.
-[See comparison below.](https://github.com/JTWebTools/bludit-themes/tree/master/booty-dark-admin#comparison-of-settings)
+[See comparison below](https://github.com/JTWebTools/booty-dark-admin-theme#comparison-of-settings).

 No other add-ons are required to use the template.